Herbie Martin

 Herbert "Herbie" Martin (4 May 1927 – 18 February 2014) was a Northern Ireland-born cricketer and rugby union player.
 He was a right-handed batsman.

 Martin represented Ireland in 19 first-class matches, scoring 671 runs at an average of 19.17 with a high score of 88.
 Martin made 5 half centuries for Ireland.
 Domestically, he played for Lisburn Cricket Club, joining in 1938.
-Outside of cricket Martin also played Rugby for the Instonians and Ulster as well as playing hockey for Ulster Schools'.
+Outside of cricket Martin also played Rugby for Instonians and Ulster as well as playing hockey for Ulster Schools'.